nathanfaucett/escape_text_content/README.md

-escape_text_content
+escapeTextContent
 =======

-escapeTextContent for the browser and node.js
+escape text content for the browser and node.js